how long does diesel last in a generator

 When following the generator maintenance checklist, it’s important to keep in mind that diesel fuel has a limited lifespan, so it’s crucial to check and maintain the fuel level to ensure that the generator has enough fuel to operate and also to consider how long does diesel last in order to store and use the fuel properly.

 In 2016, an explosion at a Texas oil refinery hurt an employee and stopped production.
-This incident shows that it's crucial to create a maintenance checklist to prevent similar accidents from happening again.
+This incident shows that it’s crucial to create a maintenance checklist applicable to different types of generators to prevent similar accidents from happening again.

 Here are some general checklists for weekly, monthly, and annual maintenance of a generator: